david-ewan-campbell/CSharp-React-App-with-Typescript-Project/ClientApp/README.md

 To check Typescript version:
 `tsc -v`

-C# can be installed as an extension on VScode
+C# can be installed as an extension on VScode but found it better installing Typescript with npm...
+`npm install -g typescript`

 .NET
 Instructions .NET on installing on a Mac/in VS here:
 `https://learn.microsoft.com/en-us/dotnet/core/install/macos`

-To launch a React C# app:
+To create a React C# app:
 `dotnet new react -o NameOfYourApp`

-And to launch:
+To launch:
 `dotnet run`

+(CTRL C to close the running App in the server.)

+- Launching the app, the terminal will give you a web address to open and then the App will load and update there.

+STEPS
 1. Created empty C# with React project - when trying to git add the project it threw a fatal error:
 `fatal: CRLF would be replaced by LF in .gitignore` Researched the issue and it relates to a conflict in the way different platforms handle new lines - tell git to handle mixed line breaks: